DennisGoldfarb/ms-flashlight/README.md

 **----------> util/**
 **----------------> schedule/** Anything on a timer.
 Handles deleting data after 24 hours.

-**schema/** Contains SQL files to create, drop, and insert data into MySQL
-**war/** Contains resources necessary for deployment: images, javascript, CSS, HTML, and web.xml
-**lib-local/**  Contains some third-party libraries that are not available through online repositories.
-The rest are downloaded when executing the ANT build script.
 ##### Configuration files

 * **web.xml** (located in war/WEB-INF/) Defines servlets.
 Every RPC goes through a servlet and each servlet needs a URL and a mapping to a class.
 * **log4j.properties** (located in src/) properties for logging.
 Verbose?
 Errors only?
 Warnings?
 * **build.properties** (located in root directory, after executing build.xml ANT script) Contains DB usernames, passwords, directory location for temporary uploaded data.